 We welcomed this year’s cohort to UJW2019 on Father’s Day with an orientation, check-in and dinner at a campus dining hall with their families.
 After a good night’s rest, these budding young journalists reported to work first thing Monday morning and were put to hard work.
 This was, by far, the most resourceful and adaptable group of students I have seen in my four years of instructing UJW.
 They certainly were some of the best headline writers I’ve seen in the program.

 As their lead instructor, my primary job was to help students learn the nuts and bolts of journalism, including news writing and reporting; interviewing; beat coverage; digital storytelling; ethics and Associated Press Style.
 For the first time, students were taught to understand social justice and why it is important in journalism.
 This included several interactive activities and conversations about race and the importance of diversity in news coverage.

 Nonetheless, I could not have done this workshop alone.
 For this reason, I am grateful to have had the guidance and assistance of UJW Director Sheena Carey and the support of Marquette’s wonderful faculty and staff.

-Now, without further ado, it is my pleasure to present the 2018 edition of the Urban Voice.
+Let me tell you that the quality of work these young people produced will not disappoint.
+Now, without further delay, it is my sincere pleasure to present to you the 2019 edition of the Urban Voice.